The birthplace of the nation is rich in history — lots and lots of history. But how to decide exactly what to do?

 Inventor.
 Statesman.
 Postmaster.
 Printer.
 Name it, and Ben Franklin probably did it.
 Get up close with Philadelphia’s favorite Founding Father at Franklin Court, home to a Franklin-focused museum, a working printing shop and a post office that still marks mail with a B. Free postmark.

-Where: Benjamin Franklin Museum & Franklin Court, 317 Chestnut Street
+Where: Benjamin Franklin Museum, 317 Chestnut Street

 To get the picture of America’s roots, pop into the Second Bank of the United States.
 The walls are lined with portraits of the nation’s earliest movers and shakers.
 Just steps away is the First Bank, which, although closed to the public, boasts a photo-worthy exterior.